Shapeaca/StartUp_CS260/notes.md

     LOG YOUR DATA - Do it correctly
     - Write logs for everything (every request) that happens
     - Make your logs immutable (unchangable)

+## Class 3/27/24
+Juice Shop
+    - A security demonstration application
+        - There are many security vulnerabilities designed to help computer scientists be aware of what NOT to do
+    - First thing is to find the score board
+        - Look at the source code
+    - This is a great way to learn about or practice security vulnerabilities
+    - Example: Log into an account - see what vul
+    - - There are many

+    Notes
+    - All source code on front end applications is public
+    - Security Questions are a bad idea
+    - - You can get through security walls JUST by knowing something about the person
+    - Sanitize input in search bars, etc
+    - Don't increment data
+    - THINK LIKE A HACKER
+    - - so that you can DEFEND against hackers
+    - - There are so many DOs and DONTs for developers and security

+## Class notes 3/29/24
+React
+    - Create by Jordan Walke
+    - A web framework
+    - Combines HTML and Javascript
+    - Can use functions (example, ReactDOM.) to add pure HTML into Javascript
+    * REACT is really Security minded - (It automatically sanitizes input)

+JSX
+    - Combines Javascript and HTML
+    - Since HTML and Javascript go hand in hand, you put in one file
+    - JSX is a file type

+Babel
+    - Compiles Javascript and HTML from JSX
+    - React uses Babel to convert from JSX to Javascript and HTML

+Converting our Website into JSX/REACT
+    - We have to PORT our website into React
+    - We slowly port our code to React by creating components of already working code into the new system

+Is React the same as Typescript?

+Single Page Application
+    - Can be done with React
+    - Done with components

+    Components
+        - Done using <Hello />
+        - Then you create a function with the same name:
+            - const Hello = () => {};
+        - You have to wrap <Hello /> with a div or something
+        - Your components hvae to be uppercase